Powerlearnproject/se-day1-assignment-urhi-design/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt Engineering is the process of designing and crafting effective prompts or input queries to interact with AI models.

+The Importance of Prompt Engineering in Interacting with AI Models are to enhance the response quality to help guide thr model to understand the context of the language. it also helps the AI model to narrow out its search.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+An example is asking the AI to make a dessert.
+There are hundreds of desserts so the MODEL would be confused and might not give the right response.
+Instead of this the command to be given suppsed to be more precise like " recipe to make chocolate cake for dessert ".
+This improved prompt is morre effective as it narrows down the type of dessert and the information on the dessert i want(recipe) in this case.